asumagic/angelsea/README.md

 assert(engine->SetJITCompiler(&jit) >= 0);
 ```

+It is strongly encouraged to check [`JitConfig` tunables](include/angelsea/config.hpp)
+and to adjust it accordingly for your application.
+The defaults are overall tuned for the needs of a semi-heavily scripted
+commercial application.

+> [!WARNING]
-NOTE: The JIT compiler is not thread-safe yet; you will likely face issues if
+> The JIT compiler itself is not currently thread-safe with regards to
-there are several AngelScript contexts running concurrently.
+> multithreaded AngelScript contexts or engines.

 ### License notice